NippleOfAnApe/Dnipro-mirror-/diploma/draft.md

 Therefore, for the purpose of this paper, "game engine" will imply an ecosystem around software development, which helps with producing video games in one way or another.
 Development environment potentially has a significant influence on the quality of a final product, and so cannot be ignored when designing a modern engine.

+Video game modding (short for "modification") is the process of alteration by players or fans of one or more aspects of a video game, such as how it looks or behaves.
+[45]
+Mods may range from small changes and tweaks to complete overhauls, and can extend the replay value and interest of the game.
+We cover this topic in chapter 2.2.
 During the analysis of programming languages, terms "low-level" and "high-level" will be used frequently.
 There is no clear answer what makes a particular language high- or low-level, but it is good comparison tool.
 A language like C can be perceived as low-level compared to Python, because a developer is responsible for memory management;